GenCyber Student Camps at COD

-The Computer and Internetworking Technologies (CIT) program at College of DuPage offers a variety of degrees and certificates that allow graduates to pursue a career in a wide range of information technology fields.
+The Computer and Information Technology (CIT) program at College of DuPage offers a variety of degrees and certificates that allow graduates to pursue a career in a wide range of information technology fields.
 In addition, CIT offers a variety of certification training programs through its Cisco Networking Academy and the CompTIA Academy.
 These training courses are for individuals interested in advancing their careers or for students who want to specialize in a particular area of study and receive certification training prior to graduation.

 College of DuPage

 425 Fawell Blvd., Glen Ellyn IL, 60137